National Security Language Initiative for Youth (NSLI-Y)

 Participants live and study in a country where the target language is spoken, and can expect a rigorous overseas language immersion programs at beginning, intermediate, or advanced levels.
 NSLI-Y programs immerse students in the language and culture of the host country through formal and informal education and daily interaction with host families and communities.

-Academic year programs have intensive language classes, but allow participants more time to explore the host country.
-Participants receive at least 10 hours of formal language instruction per week at a local school or post-secondary institution, but may take other academic or enrichment classes.
+Academic year program participants receive at least 10 hours of formal language instruction per week at a local school or post-secondary institution, and may take other academic or enrichment classes.
 Just like summer programs, the schedule allows time for participants to converse with language partners, and participate in cultural activities and community service.
-Host family stays are for all or a portion of the program, depending on the program site.
+Host family stays are for all or a portion of the program, depending on the program site, and participants have more time to explore their host community and for program excursion experiences.
 Participants often spend time working on an in-depth semester and/or year-long project.

 Now more than ever, linguistic skills and cultural knowledge are important building blocks for American citizens to be leaders in a global world.